UNDERSTANDING HOW HSCT WORKS

 The immune system will now be operating normally.
 The blood count will rise and the white cells in the blood will resume work.
 They will again be fighting off bacteria and preventing infections.
 Shortly after this happens the hospital releases the patient.
 It is important to remembered that the immune system will remain compromised for some time.
 All facilities advise being cautions about exposure to germs or illness for at least a year after HSCT.

 THE RECOVERY PHASE

-The complete recovery phase is acknowledged as taking twelve to eighteen months.
-Interestingly in the same way no two people have exactly the same symptoms from MS, recovery works in a similar way.
+The complete recovery phase takes twelve to eighteen months.
+If you have MS you will be aware that MS symptoms are like fingerprints.
+Each person will have their own specific version of the disease.
+In this respect recovery with HSCT is similarly unique to each patient.
 Some people have reported seeing continued improvement long after the procedure.
 They claim that improvements have taken place as long as 5 years post transplantation.
 Depending on the type of MS diagnosed prior to receiving treatment, results can vary considerably.

 Please see “what to expect” http://www.hsctstopsms.com/what-is-hsct/.
-What has been acknowledged more recently is that excluding the small percentage of people that are considered “failed” (approx. 15% – 25%) HSCT has been shown to halt disease progression of MS in all types of the disease.
-The best part of getting HSCT is finding out that the procedure has been successful and underlying disease activity has indeed been halted.
-The icing on the cake is experiencing improvement and often reversal of pre-existing symptoms, some or in the case of the lucky ones – many!
+HSCT has been successful in halting disease progression in all types of MS. A small percentage of people experience ‘failure’ (approximately 15-20 percent).
+The HSCT facility in Russia has successfully treated several Primary Progressive patients.
+The most exciting part of getting HSCT is finding out that the procedure has been successful.
+Success means that the previous underlying disease activity has ended.
+The icing on the cake is experiencing improvement and often reversal of pre-existing symptoms.
+There have been some truly miraculous recoveries.